createrobotics/CreateRobotics/README.md

 <a href="https://discord.gg/PbBt4PQhpe"><img src="https://discordapp.com/api/guilds/865321790347018241/widget.png?style=banner3" alt="Discord Banner" align="right"/></a>

-**Create Robotics** is a create addon that adds robotics and their automation to Minecraft;
+**Create Robotics** is a create addon that adds robotics and their automation to Minecraft.

 players can program the robots with {Placeholder name}, designed to be user-friendly, Simple, But still powerful.